petergtz/collectd-boshrelease/README.md

 # BOSH Release for collectd

-A super basic release for collectd
+A super basic release for collectd.
+This fork renables the write_riemann plugin which is not enabled in the original release

 With basic config